 Do you feed the hungry, give to the thirsty, clothe the homeless, visit the poor and the sick, have compassion on the lost and lonely, or visit those in prison?
 Did you know that God says when you do these things you are really serving the Lord?
-You are feeding and giving drink to the Lord, clothing, and visiting the Lord, loving and caring for the Lord.
+You are feeding and giving drink to the Lord.
+You are clothing and visiting the Lord.
+You are loving and caring for the Lord.

 The attitude of your heart is what God sees as important.
 The condition and position of your heart will spill out through your words and actions.
 Is it soft, tender, compassionate, and does it care for others?
 Is it willing to give up and sacrifice itself to give and pour out to help those who are suffering and lost?
 Do you stretch out your hands wide to those in need not expecting anything in return?

 He has told you, O man, what is good; and what does the LORD require of you but to do justice, and to love kindness, and to walk humbly with your God?
 Micah 6:8

 This is what pleases the Lord, what makes Him smile and brim with pride when He looks upon His children.
 When they are poor in spirit, meek and kind, compassionate and forgiving.
 When they give to the poor, sick, thirsty, and hungry.
 When they have put their hand on the plow that turns up the hard soil of the lost heart.
 When they plant the seeds of the Gospel of the Kingdom of God.
 So they may reap the harvest of everlasting life in the souls of this lost and dying world.